Kahore/ex-articles/README.md

 # Simple article portal
-This is a frontend part of app
+This is a frontend part of app.

 [See it live!](https://ancient-island-54893.herokuapp.com/)